nicoshih/nicoshih.github.io/_pages/about.md

   - /about.html
 ---

 <p>Hello!
-I am a data journalist / data analyst.
-I've worked for CoStar News as a data visualization journalist, and as a news reporter with Telegram & Gazette, USA TODAY Network.
-At CoStar, I was in charge of all things data visualization at costar.com, and from time to time I produced real estate stories with data, as well as collaborated with reporters on data enterprise stories.
-I also managed CoStar's news traffic dashboard by utilizing SQL as well as Power BI as a data analyst role within the organization.   </p>
+I am a data journalist and analyst with experience at CoStar News, where I led data visualization efforts on costar.com.
+In addition to producing data-driven real estate stories, I collaborated with reporters on enterprise data projects.
+I also managed CoStar’s news traffic dashboard using SQL and Power BI, bridging my technical skills with journalistic storytelling.
+My previous work includes reporting for the Telegram & Gazette and USA TODAY Network.

+Explore more of my data visualizations here, and check out writing samples here.  </p>

-<p>Selected works below.
-More data works can be seen <a href="https://www.costar.com/author/a0815d71dd4bd3bd538ba2f4760ec8d5/nicoleshih">here</a>.
-Writing samples <a href="https://www.telegram.com/staff/4250655001/nicole-shih/">here. </a> </p>
+<p>Explore more of my data works <a href="https://www.costar.com/author/a0815d71dd4bd3bd538ba2f4760ec8d5/nicoleshih">here</a>, and writing samples <a href="https://www.telegram.com/staff/4250655001/nicole-shih/">here. </a> </p>

 <p align="center">
   <a href=""><img src="/images/charts/dot.gif" alt="Editing a markdown file for a talk" width="48%"/></a>